housing37/atropa-kb-priv/_house/ATROPA_ALTS_MINT.md

 ## TG: @WhiteRabbit0x0 contract mappings
     - https://docs.google.com/spreadsheets/d/15pFeW8FJw9J5bp3C9cKJqpRED_BI4DIdR_3HB_Tpoi8/edit#gid=0

+## exit route
+    - wenti: 0xA537d6F4c1c8F8C41f1004cc34C00e7Db40179Cc (问题)
+              v2 -> 0xE63191967735C52f5de78CE2471759a9963Ce118 (清导)
+            v1/2 -> 0x26D5906c4Cdf8C9F09CBd94049f99deaa874fB0b (ޔިސްދޭވޯހީ)
+              v1 -> 0xd6c31bA0754C4383A41c0e9DF042C62b5e918f6d (BEAR) -> WPLS

+## maria@twee.se, Global.citizen.watch@gmail.com
+    Hi Maria,
+        My name is house (and my partner 'rabbit' is cc'd)'. we cracked the puzzle for 6 of your mintable tokens.
+        A couple days ago we invited you to our github repo to show you the code we wrote for this minting: "https://github.com/housing37/atropa-kb-priv"

+            We can now mint:
+                bul8: 0x2959221675bdF0e59D0cC3dE834a998FA5fFb9F4
+                wenti: 0xA537d6F4c1c8F8C41f1004cc34C00e7Db40179Cc
+                bel: 0x4C1518286E1b8D5669Fe965EF174B8B4Ae2f017B
+                write: 0x26D5906c4Cdf8C9F09CBd94049f99deaa874fB0b
+                bear9: 0x1f737F7994811fE994Fe72957C374e5cD5D5418A
+                bond: 0x25d53961a27791B9D8b2d74FB3e937c8EAEadc38
+                mv: 0xA1BEe1daE9Af77dAC73aA0459eD63b4D93fC6d29
+                 - although we feel MV was more of a starter and didn't require much work

+        Initial Questions:
+         - are there more mintable tokens like this, that you can bring to our attention? can you give us another hint?
+         - as you are aware, it's not always profitable to call these mint functions... is there another step that we are missing?
+         - are there other puzzles in the system that your team has created (besides these 2)?
+            1) we see a trading type puzzle which involves creating LPs bound to atropa
+            2) we see this developer puzzle that we've solved for 6 tokens

+        On a lighter note... we think you guys are amazing for creating these puzzles we think its a brillient way to reward people in order to bring in users to PC thank you very much for putting this together for us, it was a lot of fun! if you have any questions for us, please feel free to reach out.
+         We would very much like to continue building a relationship.

+         Yours truly,
+            house & rabbit

+if u can add "that you can bring to our attention" after "are there other mintable.."

+## tools created
+    alright so i'm starting to look at this from a 'tool' based perspective...
+     - 1) we have the ability to dump PTs while pumping STs we can do this at low fees to us
+                - sometimes for free, sometimes we get paid to do this
+     - 2) we can generate exit liquidity routes from any token
+     - 3)

 ## BONUS code design
     - abstract:
         when each 'mint' token is minted, all the subsequent 'required' S-tokens are taken off the market.